 Strategies to Avoid Experimenter Bias

-Most modern experiments are designed in a way to reduce the possibility of bias-distorted results.
-In general, biases can be kept to a minimum if experimenters are properly trained and clear rules and procedures are put in place for the experiment.
+Most modern experiments are designed to reduce the possibility of bias-distorted results.
+In general, biases can be kept to a minimum if experimenters are properly trained and clear rules and procedures are implemented.

 There are several concrete ways in which researchers can avoid experimenter bias.